Backbase/golden-sample-app/README.md

 - [firsttris.vscode-jest-runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner): to easily run the isolated test as you are developing.

-- On some AWS environments, due to specific WAF configuration, you may need to use `http://0.0.0.0:4200/` when accessing the app locally, in order to successfully authenticate.
+- For AWS environments with specific WAF configurations, you may need to use `http://0.0.0.0:4200/` when accessing the app locally, in order to successfully authenticate.